grnet/djnro/docs/installation/upgrading-from-1.2.md

 ### Removal of deprecated postgres_psycopg2 alias

 Prior to Django 2, one of the available database engines was `django.db.backends.postgresql_psycopg2`.
-As of Django 2.0 and later, this is considered deprecated.
+As of Django 2.0 and later, the alias `postgresql_psycopg2`  is considered deprecated.
 However, the value `django.db.backends.postgresql` can be substituted directly.
 Please refer to the [Django 2 release notes](https://docs.djangoproject.com/en/5.1/releases/2.0/#id1) for more information.
 The change would look like this:

 ```
 # Before